lemuriandezapada/quora_test/README.md

 Alrighty, so we're in Kaggle under the handle Praise Kek (https://www.kaggle.com/praisekek)

-As of submitting this, we're sadly only on spot 814/2877 with a LB score of ~0.318, although for only single models.
+As of submitting this, we're sadly only on spot 650/2877 with a LB score of ~0.302, for a 2 model ensemble.
+Best score for single models was 0.315

 I dug a bit for basic analysis that's not reported here, but luckily the internet already did a lot of work in presenting it:
  - https://www.kaggle.com/anokas/data-analysis-xgboost-starter-0-35460-lb